-The co-mingling / waiver / estoppel argument does not necessarily end with simply the co-mingling of the separate and community percentages of the profits upon receipt by the community, but also whether the owner-operator intended and treated such compensation as community property, and whether such compensation was comingled further with other community funds.
+The co-mingling / waiver / estoppel argument does not necessarily end with simply the co-mingling of the separate and community percentages of the profits upon receipt by the community, but also whether the owner-operator intended and treated such compensation as community property, whether such compensation was comingled further with other community funds, and/or whether such funds were spent on community liabilities (i.e., which would be presumed to constitute a gift to the community).
 None of the published cases described above directly address the issues of co-mingling, estoppel or waiver as applied to the facts in those cases as such issues were not raised on appeal, and as noted above, only tangentially addressed in a footnote in Rueschenberg.